sashinpivotal/dsa-java-review-doc/README.md

   - int letEmployeesWorkAndReturnNumberOfEmployeesWhoWorked()

 - Refactor *HRClient* class to use *Department* class
+  - Add employee objects to the *Department* object
+  - For each employee of the department, invoke *getEmployeeInfo* method
+  - Invoke *letEmployeesWorkAndReturnNumberOfEmployeesWhoWorked()*
+    method of the *Department* object

 - Write test code for the *Department* class
   - Test *addEmployee* method